 For massive terrain, where you basically need a bucket of this stuff, you are going to want to grab

-- (Optional) multi-surface polish – Lots of household polish is very chemically similar to highly diluted acrylic medium.
-Only problem is the glossiness, but you might be ok with that.
-Personally, I use actual medium just because I haven’t found a polish without extra “stuff” and super, super glossy finish.
-Let me know if you are in Canada and you find a perfect substitute please!
+- (Optional) Multi-surface polish – Lots of household polish is very chemically similar to highly diluted acrylic medium.
+The only problem is the glossiness, but you might be ok with that.
+Personally, I use actual medium just because I haven’t found a polish without extra “stuff” and a super, super glossy finish.
+Let me know if you are in Canada and you find a perfect substitute, please!

-- Household flow aid – Dish soap, dishwasher rinse aid, etc, all work on a similar principle to actual flow aid.
-They break up surface tension of liquids.
+- Household flow aid – Dish soap, dishwasher rinse aid, etc., all work on a similar principle to actual flow aid.
+They break up the surface tension of liquids.
 You don’t even need expensive stuff, but just don’t put it in your eyes or mouth.

 - Tap water – Unless you need to store your wash for a long time or have tiny, tiny details, you will likely be 100% fine using tap water for your bulk washes.
 If you use the multi-surface polish, you might not even need to add water.
 Try it and see.

-This is not going to sit on your shelf for months and be project ready, but it is very cheap and you might already have the stuff around.
+This is not going to sit on your shelf for months and be project-ready, but it is a very cheap DIY contrast paint recipe and you might already have the stuff around the house.

-When I want to be a bit more quality conscious I up my budget a tiny bit and go for some art store ingredients that still save me a bunch of money but cost more than the household cleaning supplies.
+When I want to be a bit more quality-conscious I up my budget a tiny bit and go for a contrast paint or Nuln Oil recipe that uses some art store ingredients.
+You will still save a bunch of money but it does cost more than the household cleaning supplies.

 The great thing about making your own using proper art supplies is you can maintain a high standard, but have exactly what your project needs.
 Plus, you don’t need to shop around for every variation of every colour imaginable – you can keep your paint collection just to the exotic paints, or the options you need the most.

-Home Made Contrast Paint & Nuln Oil Ingredients
+Make Homemade Contrast Paint & Home Made Nuln Oil Ingredients

 For miniatures, you are going to be making “espresso shot glass” quantities to start with.
 Determine your ratios then scale up.
 Try a few drops of the ingredient then test with a brush and some scrap material or your palette.

-- Art/Airbrush flow aid – The proper flow aid from art stores will often be right near the medium, or you will find it with the air brushes and accessories.
+- Art/Airbrush flow aid – The proper flow aid from art stores will often be right near the medium, or you will find it with the airbrushes and accessories.
 Unlike the dishwasher stuff, you are mainly getting actual flow aid in these bottles but you pay a lot extra for it.
-A couple of drops works amazingly, I usually put 4 or 5 drops of actual flow aid, you will need to experiment with your substitute.
+A couple of drops work amazingly, I usually put 4 or 5 drops of actual flow aid, you will need to experiment with your substitute.

 Mixing and Storing the Paints

 You will need something to mix the paint, anything from a measuring cup through to a red solo cup, and a stirrer.
-For a stirrer you can use a coffee stirrer, piece of stick, an old brush, but ensure the stirrer doesn’t leave any residue or oils.
+For a stirrer, you can use a coffee stirrer, a piece of stick, or an old brush, but ensure the stirrer doesn’t leave any residue or oils.

 Empty dropper bottles are an expensive but convenient solution for tiny, tiny amounts.